CQCL/guppylang/README.md

 ### Experimental: Execution

+See [`hugr-llvm`](https://github.com/CQCL/hugr-llvm) project for in-progress work on compiling guppy programs to native code.

-See the [guppy-runner](https://github.com/CQCL/guppy-runner) repository for in-progress work for compiling Guppy source programs and executing them.
+See the [`guppy-runner`](https://github.com/CQCL/guppy-runner) repository for in-progress work for compiling Guppy source programs and executing them.

 ## License